BoulderView/BoulderView/README.md

 # User Stories
 The typical climber
-1. As a climber, I would be able to recieve help by seeing how other climbers tackle a problem I am facing difficulty with and learn new techniques from my peers.
+1. As a climber, I would be able to receive help by seeing how other climbers tackle a problem I am facing difficulty with and learn new techniques from my peers.
 2. As a climber, I would be able to meet new people through the app and grow with them.
 3. As a climber, I would be able to build a presence in the climbing community through the app.
 4. As a climber with limited time, I want to be able to preview the climbing routes before even entering the gym so that I can plan my climbing better.
-5. As a climber I would be motivated if I can share my climbs with people and receive likes and comments on my climbs.
+5. As a climber I would be motivated if I could share my climbs with people and receive likes and comments on my climbs.
 6. As a climber I would like to be able to look back at my climbs in the past so that I can see my progress as a climber.
-7. As a climber, I would be able to track my climbing progress and better plan my climbing trainings.
+7. As a climber, I would be able to track my climbing progress and better plan my climbing training.

 Climbing gyms in Singapore
 1. As a climbing gym, I would be able to entice newcomers to experience the gym facilities.